tkang37/SIMPLE-NN_v2/docs/advanced_features/advanced_features.rst

 GDF weighting
 =============

-Tuning the weight of atomic force in loss function can be used to reduce the force errors of the sprasely sampled atoms.
+Tuning the weight of atomic force in loss function can be used to reduce the force errors of the sparsely sampled atoms.
-Gaussian densigy function (GDF) weighting [#f1]_ is one of the methods, which suggests the gaussian type of weighting scheme.
+Gaussian density function (GDF) weighting [#f1]_ is one of the methods, which suggests the gaussian type of weighting scheme.
 To use GDF, you need to calculate the :math:`\rho(\mathbf{G})` by adding the following lines to the ``symmetry_function`` section in ``input.yaml``.
 SIMPLE-NN supports automatic parameter generation scheme for :math:`\sigma` and :math:`c`.